-- Prior authorizations, claim submissions and claim inquiries are submitted to Envolve Dental.
+- 1. Prior authorizations, claim submissions and claim inquiries are submitted to Envolve Dental.
 For additional information see Section VI Covered Services. - 2.
 Members may schedule their own appointment with any contracted general dentist. - 3.
-Dental Provider The Envolve Manual provides detailed information regarding prior submission authorization and claim requirements.
-The Envolve Dental Provider Manual is available on the Envolve Dental website at envolvedental.com contacting Envolve Dental at 800.440.3408.
-All dental offices must verify member eligibility prior to rendering services. - After dental services are provided, the dentist is responsible for sending a printed report to the PCP to be included in the member's medical record.
+The Envolve Dental Provider Manual provides detailed information regarding prior authorization and claim submission requirements.
+The Envolve Dental Provider Manual is available on the Envolve Dental website at envolvedental.com or by contacting Envolve Dental at 800.440.3408.
+All dental offices must verify member eligibility prior to rendering services. - 4.
+After dental services are provided, the dentist is responsible for sending a printed report to the PCP to be included in the member's medical record.